jjgrainger/PostTypes/docs/post-types/define-labels.md

 # Define labels

-Labels for a post type are defined in the `labels()` method and should return an array of labels.
+Labels for a post type are defined in the `labels()` method and must return an array of labels.

 By default, an empty array is returned and the WordPress default labels are used.